-To route a track into a Send Track, a #Send Device is inserted into the original track.
-For a full explanation of how this works, see #Send Device in the Routing Devices section of the manual.
-In the Mixer, the #Send Device's slider controls the amount of audio that is sent to the send track.
+To route a track into a Send Track, a #Send device is inserted into the original track.
+For a full explanation of how this works, see #Send device in the Routing Devices section of the manual.
+In the Mixer, the #Send device's slider controls the amount of audio that is sent to the send track.

-When #Send Devices use the "Mute Source" option, the post volume and panning levels will have no effect.
+When #Send devices use the "Mute Source" option, the post volume and panning levels will have no effect.
 That's because the signal is muted before it reaches post-mixer device.
-To change the track's levels in this case, you either have to have to adjust the #Send Device's slider or use the receiving Send Track's volume and panning levels.
+To change the track's levels in this case, you either have to have to adjust the #Send device's sliders or use the receiving Send Track's volume and panning levels.